venice1200/TapClock/TapClock/README.md

 The Menu contains two new values
 * Watchface: 1=Normal Watchface, 2=Wordclock Watchface
 * Wakeup: will come with v0.6.1

 Gestures
-If your MPU is properly calibrated you can move the Menu Cursor up and down and
+If your MPU is properly calibrated you can move the Setup Menu Cursor up and down and
 change values +/- rotating WatchX forwards and backwards.
+I save the current values of the actual WatchX Position when the menu is opened and use the stored values with offsets to modify the cursor or the menu values.

 **Readme for TapClock v0.5.7**